udexon/CompAlgebra/README.md

 And an out of print algebra text book passed on to W via relatives, printed in India, as was the earlier colonial practice.

+Cold War historians might be interested in this period, as W was to live through the 1989 upheavals in China and Soviet Union, and later the birth of European Union, and voted in UK election that ushered in Tony Blair's premiership.

+More curiously, W was amongst the first generation of students to study various subjects, including mathematics, in the secondary school in the Malay language, which became the primary instructional language not too long ago, as Malay centric nationalism demanded the government to switch from the original instructional language of English.
+Incidentally, the then rather young Dr Mahathir, a fellow townsman of W, had just became the Prime Minister of Malaysia, after serving as the Minister of Education for a short time.